thomas-kl/chik/README.txt

 Implementation
 ---------------------

-ChildKiller uses the Windows "Jobs" API (see source) to create a job and add itself to it.
+chik uses the Windows "Jobs" API (see source) to create a job and add itself to it.
 After this, all newly spawned child processes are automatically part of that same job.